apache/spark/docs/configuration.md

   <td><code>spark.kryo.registrator</code></td>
   <td>(none)</td>
   <td>
-    If you use Kryo serialization, set this class to register your custom classes with Kryo.
+    If you use Kryo serialization, give a comma-separated list of classes that register your custom classes with Kryo.
 This property is useful if you need to register your classes in a custom way, e.g. to specify a custom field serializer.
 Otherwise <code>spark.kryo.classesToRegister</code> is simpler.
-It should be set to a class that extends
+It should be set to classes that extends
     <a href="api/scala/index.html#org.apache.spark.serializer.KryoRegistrator">
     <code>KryoRegistrator</code></a>.
     See the <a href="tuning.html#data-serialization">tuning guide</a> for more details.